Will AI Replace Social Workers?

 Scored via claude-sonnet-4-6 + gpt-4oScored by 2 models ↗

-Core tasks for Social Workers and how much of each one today’s AI can handle autonomously — higher = more displacement risk.
+Core tasks for Social Workers and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Conduct psychosocial assessments to evaluate clients' mental health, family dynamics, housing stability, and eligibility for social services